 Infectious causes include:

 - (In rare cases) Fungal diseases (blastomycosis, histoplasmosis, cryptococcosis, coccidioidomycosis)

 - Metabolic disease (like diabetes) or high blood pressure

 So you’ll likely need your vet’s help in figuring out the root of the problem.
 Once you know the cause, your vet can help you with a treatment plan.

-Breeds selected for a lot of folds and loose skin … (think Shar Pei, Bloodhound, Mastiff) … may have eyelid problems that can cause red eyes.
+Breeds of dogs selected for a lot of folds and loose skin … (think Shar Pei, Bloodhound, Mastiff) … may have eyelid problems that can cause red eyes.

 The eyelid can fold out so that the eye is left without protection (ectropion).

 Or it can fold in so that the eyelashes rub on the surface of the eye itself (entropion).
 These problems are severe.
 They nearly always require surgical correction to prevent severe damage to the eye over time.

 Sometimes there will be a hair growing on the inside of the eyelid … even in dogs with good conformation.
 This is an ectopic cilia, which can cause corneal ulceration.
 It’s a rare problem, but if it happens, your dog will be squinting or holding her eye shut.